Injunctions in Civil Litigation: Understanding the Rules

 • (ii) Ad interim Injunction/Temporary restraining order: This type of injunctive order is granted on the very day when the case comes before the court without first, notifying the defendant, keeping in view. the urgency of the situation.

-Temporary injunction could be granted at initial stage in order to maintain the status quo or avoid multiplicity of proceedings or preserve suit property from being wasted or further alienated.
+A temporary injunction could be granted at the initial stage in order to maintain the status quo or avoid multiplicity of proceedings or preserve suit property from being wasted or further alienated.
 [2011 MLD 138 PESH]

 Injunction could not be granted to prevent the breach of a contract the performance of which would not be specifically enforced.
 Contract which could not be enforced by a decree for specific performance, could not be negatively enforced by the issuance of a temporary injunction.
 [2021 CLC 488 ISLAMABAD]